25.3 Raw Pointers: *const T and *mut T

 }

 Pointer arithmetic should be used with extreme caution.
-Ensure that the resulting pointer remains within the bounds of a single valid memory allocation.
+Ensure that any pointer you dereference remains within the bounds of a single valid memory allocation and is properly aligned.
 Safer alternatives, like slice indexing (numbers[i]) or iterators, should always be preferred when applicable.
-The wrapping_offset, wrapping_add, and wrapping_sub methods perform arithmetic that wraps on overflow; these operations themselves are safe (as they don’t dereference), but using the resulting pointer might still be unsafe.

 25.3.3 Fat Pointers